Boda boda: SafeBoda

 SafeBoda is a ridesharing company for motorcycle taxis providing safe and efficient boda boda rides for those in need of quick travel across several cities in Africa.
 The startup was founded in November 2014 by Maxime Dieudonne, Rapa Thomson Ricky and Alastair Sussock.
 In 2014, the motorcycle taxis had their greatest popularity globally in Uganda, with over 80,000 riding the streets of Kampala and that was where SafeBoda was begun.
 Speaking with CNN, Alastair Sussock said they wanted to seize upon Uganda's burgeoning young population which had relatively easy access to fast internet and smartphones.
 SafeBoda launched operations in Nairobi, Kenya in 2017 and in 2019 they forayed into Nigeria's Ibadan.
 SafeBoda provides training and helmets to drivers who access fares through its app.
 Their community of drivers all receive extensive training in road safety, first aid, and bike maintenance in partnership with The Red Cross to make them safe and professional while driving on the streets.
 SafeBoda drivers are equipped with hygiene hairnets and a spare DOT-Certified helmet for their customers.
 All SafeBoda drivers are identifiable and trackable through their system.
+In a move to enhance road safety and community well-being, Meridian Group has donated reflectors to Boda Boda drivers.

 Safe Motos

-SafeMotos was launched in Kigali, Rwanda and has expanded to the DR Congo.
+SafeMotos was launched in Kigali, Rwanda and has expanded to the Democratic Republic of the Congo.